 You can set up camp right at D.H.
-Day State Park or bunk at one of the local resorts around Glen Arbor.
-Look for the ghost forests, where dead trees are poking up from the sand dunes that seem to be in the middle of nowhere.
+Day State Park or bunk at one of the local resorts around Glen Arbor, like The Homestead.
+Or you can try Booking.com for other places in Glen Arbor (M22 Inn or Sylvan Inn Bed & Breakfast).
+Look for the ghost forests, where dead trees are poking up from the dunes that seem to be in the middle of nowhere.
 Walk along the edge of the sand and dip your toes in the waters of Lake Michigan.
-Build sand castles or look for small treasures to take home with you.
-At the end of the day sit and enjoy the beautiful sunset that mother nature has on display for you.
+Build sandcastles or look for small treasures to take home with you.
+At the end of the day, sit and enjoy the beautiful sunset that mother nature has on display for you.

 2. Pierce Stocking Scenic Drive

 This 7.4-mile loop has all the fantastic views you would want for a scenic drive.
-Twists and turns through the beech-maple forest, overlooks of Lake Michigan and Glen Lake, stops for picnic areas or dune hikes.
-This road is a great drive with numerous stops that you could spend days taking it all in.
+Twists and turns through the beech-maple forests, overlooks of Lake Michigan and Glen Lake, stops for picnic areas, and even dune hikes.
+This road is an excellent drive with numerous stops that you could spend days taking it all in.

 3. Lake Michigan

 The Lake Michigan overlook is one of the stops on the Pierce Stocking Scenic Drive.
 You have to get down a 450-foot steep sandy hill to put your feet in Lake Michigan at the bottom.
 The thing to remember is that for how easy it looks to get down, it is almost double the time to get back up.
 There is a deck overlook to wait and watch the most adventurous of your family-run down the hill and lobster crawl back up.